-International Student Scholarship
+International Undergraduate Student Scholarship (Out-of-State Tuition Waiver)

-- Scholarship recipients will be notified in by the end of October and March respectively.
+- Scholarship recipients will be notified in by the end of October and May respectively.

 - Preference will be given to qualified applicants who come to VSU from overseas.